Choosing the best camper van for a camper van conversion can get tricky. It’s a critical decision to a successful build and how the van works for you.

-Our detailed post goes through everything you need to inspect when buying a campervan, even if it’s not yet converted.
+Our detailed post goes through everything you need to inspect when buying the best camper van, even if it’s not yet converted.
 We set out the key points here to summarise.

 - Check as much as you reasonably can to avoid buying a rust bucket with a dodgy engine.

-- Check all round and underneath for any leaks.
+- Check all around and underneath for any leaks.

 - Look at the vehicle from every conceivable angle.
-You’re looking to see if there’s any signs it’s skewed – a sure sign of a previous shunt.
+You’re looking to see if there are any signs it’s skewed – a sure sign of a previous shunt.

-- Check the tyres.
-If the van needs new tyres, this could help you negotiate on price.
+- Check the tires.
+If the van needs new tires, this could help you negotiate on price.

-- Check the van starts on the first turn of the key and there’s no rattles or knocking.
+- Check the van starts on the first turn of the key and there are no rattles or knocking.
 Let it idle for a while and see if any dash warning lights appear.

 - Take it for a good long test drive.
-Get it up to to the top (legal) speed, drive in slow moving traffic, try a hill start or 2, pull away hard.
+Get it up to the top (legal) speed, drive in slow-moving traffic, try a hill start or 2, and pull away hard.